lsc-hubs/hub-core/docs/user/index.md

 ### Download data as files or from web services

 Data is made available in various formats by the providers of the data.
-Common are file downloads in Excel, Shape or GeoTiff format.
+Common are file downloads in Excel, Esri Shape or GeoTiff format.
 Some organisations provide data access via web services.
 Web services enable partial downloads of a dataset, filtered by attribute, temporal or spatial extent.
-Common web services are:
+Common web service types are:

 - **OGC:WMS** visualizes spatial data in map viewers
 - **OGC:WFS** downloads a part of a vector dataset
 - **OGC:WCS** downloads a part of a grid dataset
-- **Sensorthings API** downloads a selection of observation data
-- **Open API** and **GraphQL** download a part of non geographical data
-- **SPARQL** downloads a part of a semantic web knowledge graph

 Various software is available to interect with these data formats and data services.
 In [this article](./ows-in-qgis.md) we explain how you can use [QGIS Desktop](https://www.qgis.org) to interact with web services for spatial data.